 At the same time, there is a huge opportunity to maximise jobs and opportunities from the increasing use of renewable energy, tackling climate change, digitalisation, growth in the care economy and developing our advanced manufacturing capabilities.
 If we work together to address these opportunities and challenges, we can meaningfully increase living standards for more Australians.

 - Lifting participation and reducing barriers to employment.

 - Delivering a high-quality labour force through skills, training and migration.

 - Maximising opportunities in the industries of the future.

 Throughout the Summit there will be a strong overarching focus on women’s experiences of the labour market and ensuring women have equal opportunities and equal pay.

 This Issues Paper outlines the labour market challenges associated with these five themes.
 It is intended to provide Summit participants and the broader community with a common understanding of these issues so that we can begin working towards solutions to our shared economic challenges and ensure the labour market delivers good outcomes for all.

 The Summit is the first stage in the process.
-Ideas raised at the Summit may also be explored further through the White Paper on Employment (the White Paper), which will map a comprehensive blueprint for Australia’s future labour market.
+Ideas raised at the Summit may also be explored further through the White Paper on Employment (the White Paper), which will deliver a comprehensive roadmap for Australia’s future labour market.